portfedh/SalsaCandela/Readme.md

 ## How to Use

-The online store is:
+The site is still under development, but you can find it at:

 [https://salsa-candela.cyclic.app/](https://salsa-candela.cyclic.app/ "Website under development")

-ADD DEMO VERSIONS OF:
+TODO: ADD DEMO VERSIONS OF THE FOLLOWING:

 - Access control system
 - Cash payment enrollment